orbitrs/docs/roadmap/README.md

 ## 🚀 Current Status

 The Orbit Framework is currently in the **Foundation Phase**, focusing on the core architecture and initial developer experience.

+### Recent Progress (May 2025)

+- ✅ Fixed build target conflicts in examples project structure
+- ✅ Implemented props system with validation in multiple examples
+- ✅ Created component lifecycle demonstration examples
+- ✅ Added WGPU renderer examples for 3D capabilities
+- ✅ Improved project organization and documentation

+For detailed tracking information, see [Milestone 1 Tracking](/docs/roadmap/tracking/milestone-1-tracking.md) and the [May 2025 Progress Report](/docs/progress-reports/may-2025-update.md).

-Current progress is tracked in the [GitHub Projects board](https://github.com/orbitrs/orbit/projects/1).
+Current progress is also tracked in the [GitHub Projects board](https://github.com/orbitrs/orbit/projects/1).

 ---